MorganJBradford/programmingLanguageSuggester/README.md

 ## Known Bugs

-* _Website does not scroll down to result upon clicking "calculate!"_
+* _Website does not scroll down to result upon clicking "Calculate!"_
+*_"Submit" needs two clicks to show .submittedName_ *_.submittedName has visual bug over text )horizontal white line)_
 * _No other known bugs_
 * **If you find any bugs, _please_ contact me via email (listed below)**